 Potato Gratin is one of my favorite sides for any meal and would be an excellent side or holiday dinners!
-Join me today for our Progressive Eats Vegetarian Thanksgiving.
+Layers of creamy potatoes and lots of melty cheese in this irresistible casserole!

 The key to a delicious Potato Gratin is to give it plenty of time to cook and it's best if it has time to rest before serving.

 I am so looking forward to Thanksgiving this year.
 I plan to actually take the day off and enjoy the time with my family.